-- Notify the Vice President for Research and the IRB Administrator; - If the conditions in 45 CFR 46.113 have been met and warrant an emergency protocol suspension, the IRB chair may suspend the protocol immediately and report the action, indicating the reasons, to the investigator, the VPR, IRB members, and any supporting department or agency head. - If the event is a serious adverse event, or places subjects or others at a greater risk of physical or psychological harm than was previously known or recognized, the IRB chair will notify OHRP.
+- Notify the APRS and the IRB Administrator; - If the conditions in 45 CFR 46.113 have been met and warrant an emergency protocol suspension, the IRB Chair may suspend the protocol immediately and report the action, indicating the reasons, to the investigator, the APRS, IRB members, and any supporting department or agency head. - If the event is a serious adverse event, or places participants or others at a greater risk of physical or psychological harm than was previously known or recognized, the IRB Chair will notify OHRP.

-The IRB chair or his/her designee will conduct an investigation, gathering and analyzing all information regarding the event.
+The IRB Chair or his/her designee will conduct an investigation, gathering and analyzing all information regarding the event.
 When necessary, the investigator will consult with experts in the particular area of research in order to make an informed and unbiased assessment.